Dependency Map Manual (v 1.5)

 If you want to save your sort settings with your Map, click the “Save” button.

-Filtering rows/columns.
+Filtering rows/columns

 The Filter dialog allows you to dynamically remove rows and/or columns from your Map.
 To open the dialog, click the “Filter” button at the top of the Map view.